 When someone else’s negligent actions lead to an accident, they can cause injuries anywhere from minor to severe for themselves and anyone else involved.
 One of the most severe injuries they can cause are spinal cord injuries, which can lead to paralysis in specific limbs, or even the whole body.
-When you have suffered from a spinal injury, you could use the help of a Columbia spinal cord injury lawyer to help you file a claim.
+When you have suffered from a spinal injury, you could use the help of a Columbia, SC spinal cord injury lawyer to help you file a claim.

 There is no excuse for negligence, especially when it causes a serious spinal injury.
 That’s why we will fight for you at The Solomon Law Group.
 One of our experienced attorneys will fully investigate what happened so that we can determine who was responsible for your injury.
 Once that’s established, we can get you the compensation that you deserve for your damages.

 Spinal Cord Injury Types and Levels

 When it comes to spinal cord injuries, there are different types and levels to consider.
 The two over-arching categories of back injuries are complete and incomplete.
 In complete injuries, there is permanent damage to the affected area of the spinal cord.
 Some examples of complete injuries are paraplegia and tetraplegia.
 In incomplete injuries, there is partial damage to the cord.